Butter is a favorite food at our house. It is packed with fat soluble vitamins and beneficial fats that support many aspects of health.

 Herb infused compound butters combine the fat soluble vitamins in butter with the flavor and health benefits of various herbs for a delicious and simple condiment.

-- Soften butter to room temperature.
+- Soften butter to room temperature and place in a medium bowl.

-- Mince garlic as finely as possible.
+- Mince garlic as finely as possible and add it to the bowl.

 - See variations below.